ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

 <img width="323" alt="AVERAGE DISCOUNT PERCENTAGES1" src="https://github.com/user-attachments/assets/e57458ce-6ca7-4371-872c-d115d90a2f82" />

-The above showed the average discount percentages of each product, as evidenced that toy & games needs to revise the procing of the category as well as marketing positioning.
+The above showed the average discount percentages of each product category.
+As evidenced, the company needs to revise the pricing of the toy and games category as well as marketing positioning.

 ### INFERENCES: